‘Suicidal treachery’: Tory grandee’s stark warning to Boris allies over Brexit revolt

 Former Tory Foreign Office minister Sir Alan Duncan said the Conservatives face “oblivion” at the next election unless Mr Johnson and his supporters called off moves to sabotage the PM’s plan for new arrangements for Northern Ireland.

-Speaking to The Independent, Sir Alan, Mr Johnson’s deputy when he was foreign secretary, said the rebels were driving voters into the arms of Sir Keir Starmer.
+Writing for The Independent, Sir Alan, Mr Johnson’s deputy when he was foreign secretary, said the rebels were driving voters into the arms of Sir Keir Starmer.

 Mr Johnson has warned that dropping the Northern Ireland Protocol bill – which would empower the UK to unilaterally scrap parts of the treaty – would be a “great mistake”.